bootlin/training-materials/lab-data/common/bootloader/beaglebone-black/README.txt

 export CROSS_COMPILE=arm-linux-gnueabi-
 make am335x_boneblack_defconfig

-To compile u-boot.img and MLO:
+To compile sdcard/u-boot.img and sdcard/MLO:
 Copy the src/u-boot/u-boot-2018.05.config file to .config make

-To compile u-boot.img.final and MLO.final:
+To compile sdcard/u-boot.img.final and sdcard/MLO.final:
 Copy the src/u-boot-final/u-boot-2018.05.config file to .config and the src/u-boot-final/uEnv.txt file to the U-boot toplevel source directory (this contains default environment settings) make

-This produces the MLO and u-boot.img files.
+This produces the sdcard/MLO and sdcard/u-boot.img files.

 Root filesystem
 ---------------